On this page we list all our English astrology book reviews.

 Her delineations shed a new light on the way Fixed Stars work in natal and predictive astrology.
 It will give much more insight into the personalities you may analyze.

-This book contains some eye-openers.
+Anyway, don't get us wrong, this book contains quite some eye-openers.
 For the first time, an astrologer, Bernadette Brady, delineated the Eclipses using the Saros Cycle they belong to.
 Though we still doubt if this is the way to delineate Eclipses, it's an interesting point of view to start from the original Eclipse.

 Our experience has shown that there is something onto it, but sometimes the delineations do not seem to work out as described.

-That's why we don't find this the best part of her book (other astrologers surely will ;-)
+That's why we don't find this the best part of her book (but other astrologers surely will ;)